Handy Library Manager

 2. Return date is showing same as check out date.
 In the set up 14 days is set.

-Answer: Check in/out error and warning messages are triggered by rules.
-Review rules in the Options, delete rules that you do not need.
+Check-in and check-out error and warning messages are triggered by rules.
+Review the rules in the Options and delete any that you do not need.

 Question: